‘I hope one of y’all pick me’: 9-year-old Oklahoma boy wants place to call home

-OKLAHOMA CITY (KFOR) — After strapping on some rollerblades, it didn’t take 9-year-old Jordan long to show off his skills.
+OKLAHOMA CITY, Okla.
+(KFOR) – After strapping on some rollerblades, it didn’t take 9-year-old Jordan long to show off his skills.

 He then took a ride on pedal boats with his adoption worker at an Oklahoma City park.
 Afterward, Jordan was thrilled to meet some of his heroes: Oklahoma City police officers.